sudoforge/archer/README.md

 step][awiki-chroot] of the [Installation Guide][awiki-install] or at any other point in time during the machine's life cycle.

-## IMPORTANT: ARCHER IS IN PROGRESS

-PLEASE AVOID FORKING OR USING THE PLAYBOOK(S) WITHIN THIS REPOSITORY UNTIL THIS MESSAGE IS REMOVED.

-The `develop` branch is effectively a rewrite of the project from the ground up.
-It will likely receive force pushes, rebases, and other tomfoolery.
-It will eventually be promoted to `master`.
-When this happens, the git history will be overwritten.
-From the beginning.
-We'll have a new "initial commit".

-You have been warned.

 ## Usage

 Archer aims to automate various steps of administering an Arch Linux